 The FARM Program, a service of Easter Seals Wisconsin, has been providing support and technology assistance to farmers in Wisconsin since 1991.
-In 2012, two of ESW’s clients, Kevin Posselt and Jeff Purvis, came up with this way to pay it forward for the help they received.
+Two clients, Kevin Posselt and Jeff Purvis, came up with this way to pay it forward for the help they received.

 HOW IT WORKS: